lequyanh/SVMmykointrons/README.md

 └── pruned_ctg_k141_2751450_minus.fa
 ```
 Two new files appear - the pruned assembly (with non-duplicated sequences), and the CSV with cut coordinates.
 Both files are assembled from the partial results inside the `results` folder.
+End of processing

+### IMPORTANT: Distributed job submission
+Though the entire pipeline can be executed locally for small assemblies, the main use-case is to send individual shards
+as a distributed task on some high-performance cluster.
+We are aware that each cluster has a different infrastructure
+and different job submission policy.
+This particular part of the pipeline must be therefore left for the user to fill in.

+For convenience, we isolated the submission section into the `submit_job()` functions inside the `batch_pipeline.sh` script.
+Basically, the user only needs to modify a single line that specifies which script and with which arguments should be executed.
+The script will have had already its working directory with all necessary files prepared.

 Quickstart
 ==========